salilab/imp/doc/introduction.md

 - Names in `CamelCase` are class names, for %example IMP::RestraintSet
 - Lower case names with underscores (`_`) in them are functions or methods, for example IMP::Model::update().
-- Collections of data of a certain class, eg `ClassName` are passed using type type `ClassNames`.
-This type is a `list` in python and a IMP::base::Vector<ClassName> or, more or less,  IMP::base::Vector<ClassName*> in C++.
+- Collections of data of a certain class, e.g. `ClassName` are passed using type type `ClassNames`.
+This type is a `list` in Python and a IMP::base::Vector<ClassName> or, more or less,  IMP::base::Vector<ClassName*> in C++.
 - These function names start with a verb, which indicates what the method does.
 Methods starting with
    - `set_` change some stored value
    - `get_` create or return a \c value object or which